 • What is DEG?

 DEG is Dual Enrollment Grant.
-It can help a dual credit student with tuition up to 6 hours for academic dual credit classes during Fall and/or Spring terms.
+It can help a dual credit student with tuition up to 6 hours per term for academic dual credit classes during Fall and/or Spring terms.

 • How can I receive DEG?

 You must complete a Free Application for Federal Student Aid (FAFSA) for the school year you will be taking dual credit classes.
 For example, you would complete the 2019-2020 FAFSA if you plan to attend Fall 2019 and/or Spring 2020.
 You will complete the FAFSA

 • How early can I complete the FAFSA?

 FAFSA opens up every October 1 for the following academic year.
 For example, the 2019-2020 FAFSA for Fall 2019 and Spring 2020 opened October 1, 2018.

 • What will DEG pay?

 If you are eligible, DEG can cover up to 6 hours (per semester) of tuition only, no fees, and no books.
 If you take more than 6 hours of academic dual credit classes, you will have to pay for tuition over 6 hours by another means.

 • I am only taking 3 hours of dual credit academic courses.
 Will I still receive DEG for

 No. DEG can cover up to 6 hours tuition.
 If you take less than 6 hours (per semester), DEG will adjust down to the amount of tuition for the hours you take.